nathanhjli/yugabyte-db/docs/content/latest/deploy/multi-dc/async-replication.md

 3. Observe replication setup(`xClusterSetup1`) in Platform UI(At Replication tab in source universe and target universe)
 4. Do some DMLs(insert/update/delete) to parent table of source and observe the replication at target side(in parent table and partition tables).

+## Verifying Replication
-You can verify replication by stopping the workload and then using the `COUNT(*)` function on both source and target universes.
+You can verify replication by stopping the workload and then using the `COUNT(*)` function on the yugabyte-target to yugabyte-source match.
 ### Unidirectional Replication

 For unidirectional replication, connect to the yugabyte-target universe using the YSQL shell (`ysqlsh`) or the YCQL shell (`ycqlsh`), and confirm that you can see the expected records.